Data Center Best Practices for the Public Sector

 3. Be Flexible in Your Design and Management

 In the world of data center technology, what’s modern today is ancient tomorrow.
-With this mind, it’s important to be flexible when designing and managing your data center solutions.
+With this in mind, it’s important to be flexible when designing and managing your data center solutions.

 Public sector organizations should strive for data center architecture that can survive regulatory changes, quickly adapt to new security threats and provide redundancy to ensure mission-critical services are always available.
 This will future-proof their investment and make sure data centers meet the growing demands of employees and the people they serve.